China to Hunt for Habitable “Second Earth” in Space

 Work Link

-China will launch a series of scientific satellite missions during the next five years, including to hunt for the “second Earth”.
+China will launch a series of scientific space missions during the next five years, including to hunt for a habitable “second Earth” where humans or alien life could live.

 The Hongmeng Program consists of 10 satellites forming a low-frequency radio telescope array.
 The satellites will travel to the far side of the Moon, to detect the universe’s “infant cries”.
 The project aims to shed light on the turbulent epoch hundreds of millions of years after the Big Bang, before the first stars formed.